nataliasanchez1002-rgb/CUIDAME/Readme.txt

 -----------------------------------------------

 ## Notes
+* To access the app you can use the username "CUIDAME" and the password "12345" or create an account from scratch in the sign up
 * This application runs on desktop using Python (not as an APK)
 * A webcam / laptop camera is required for the AI detection feature
 * Make sure all files are correctly placed